MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-453-dw-publishes-delta-lake-logs-Inserts.md

 ms.custom: known-issue-453
 ---

-# Known issue - Data Warehouse only publishes Delta Lake Logs for Inserts
+# Known issue - Data Warehouse only publishes Delta Lake logs for inserts

-delta tables referencing to lakehouse shortcuts, created using data warehouse tables don't update when there's is an 'update' or 'delete' operations performed in data warehouse table.
+Delta tables referencing Lakehouse shortcuts that are created using Data Warehouse tables, don't update when there's an 'update' or 'delete' operation performed on the Data Warehouse table.
-The following limitation is part of our public documentation as well: (/fabric/data-warehouse/query-delta-lake-logs#limitations)
+The limitation is listed in our public documentation: (/fabric/data-warehouse/query-delta-lake-logs#limitations)

 **Status:** Open